 How much does it cost to send ACT scores?

-When you register for the ACT, you can choose up to four colleges to send your scores to, included in your registration fee.
-However, you will not be able to see your scores before they are sent to these colleges.
+When you register for the ACT, you can choose to send your scores to up to four colleges.
+However, you will not be able to see your scores before they are sent.

-If you choose to send your scores to additional colleges after you’ve taken the test, you can request score reports from the ACT.
-It costs $13.00 per test date report (unless you are requesting scores from before 2017).
+If you send your scores to additional colleges after you’ve taken the test, you can request additional score reports from the ACT.
+It costs $16 per test date report, per college.